 Katie Rodger is a recent graduate of Connecticut College where she earned a Bachelor of Arts in Government with a focus on international politics, and a double minor in Economics and Anthropology.
 In addition to academics, she was an active member of the Varsity Sailing Team.
 Katie chose to work at the Washington Institute because she is very passionate about the work and projects the Institute does, and it ties together all of her undergraduate fields of study.
 At the Washington Institute, she is helping with business development activities including research, fundraising and grants.

-Yagiz Sullu – Technology Research Associate
+Yagiz Sullu – Social Science Research Assistant

 Hometown: Istanbul, Turkey